Upcoming Exhibitions for Spring and Summer 2023

 10 March – 28 May 2023

 Basel Abbas and Ruanne Abou-Rahme: An echo buried deep deep down but calling still brings together key works jointly produced by the artists since they began collaborating in 2007 and is the first museum exhibition to survey their practice.
 It provides an opportunity to understand the breadth of their work—how it has developed over the last decade and a half across a range of mediums, including video, sound, installation and performance—while highlighting their contributions to the poetics of resistance, and the political as well as creative possibilities of the fragmentary.
-Central to their practice is an ongoing concern of how communities not only endure the consequences of oppressive political systems, including state sanctioned violence and colonialism, but also create potential within this context.
+Central to their practice is an ongoing concern of how communities not only endure the consequences of oppressive political systems, but also create potential within this context.

 In May amnesia never kiss us on the mouth (2013-), an ongoing project that will be presented at the Astrup Fearnley Museet as part of this exhibition, Abbas and Abou-Rahme gathered pre-existing video materials found online depicting communities in Palestine, Iraq, Syria and Yemen that reclaim a sense of dignity through song and dance—of being ‘momentarily and communally together’ as articulated by the artists (Soboleva, 2022).
 It brings together digital traces of these performing bodies with new performances created by the artists with dancer Rima Baransi and electronic musicians Haykal, Julmud, and Makimakkuk.